How to pay for grad school: Going back to school as an adult

 Whether you’re looking to advance your career or start a new one, furthering your education can be a rewarding next step in your personal and professional development.

-An Ameriprise financial advisor will help you think through your options with your full financial picture and goals in mind.
+An Ameriprise financial advisor can help you think through your options with your full financial picture and goals in mind.
 Here are some key considerations if you’re concerned about paying for college as an adult student.

 2. Get credit for your life experiences